-The Florida-Alabama TCC is comprised of local government technical staff.
-This committee participates in the planning process by providing technical advice to the TPO board on transportation issues.
+The Bay County TCC is comprised of local government technical staff, membership is appointed by the local governments.
+This committee participates in the planning process by providing technical advice to the TPO board on local transportation efforts, issues, and priorities.

-The TCC meets at 8:30 a.m. on the Monday prior to the TPO Board meeting on Wednesday.
-The TCC meeting schedule can be found online at www.ecrc.org/FALTPOMeetings.
+The TCC meets a minimum of five times per year, prior to the TPO Board.
+The meeting schedule can be found on the ECRC website at www.ecrc.org/BayTPOMeetings.
 A print copy of the TPO schedule is available upon request.